fsakhtari/PEGS_common/README.md

 # PEGS_common
-This repo contains common libraries and tools developed and used by the StatGen group for the PEGS Data.
+This repository contains common libraries and tools developed and used by the StatGen group for the PEGS Data.

 ## pegs_common_utils